Two-Year Accelerated Law Program

 Select applicants will be considered for admission into the accelerated program.
 Criteria for acceptance may include: LSAT score, undergraduate GPA, writing sample, and personal interview.
 Life experience will also be considered.
 Touro Law urges qualified applicants who have been in the workforce to apply for the accelerated program.
-Only those applicants who will have earned their Bachelor’s degree by the May 26, 2015 start date of the program may apply.
+Only those applicants who will have earned their Bachelor’s degree prior to the start date of the program will be eligible.

 Accelerated students will be eligible for all financial aid and merit scholarships available to students in the traditional program.
 Based upon the strong academic credentials and qualifications of students admitted to this program, Touro Law intends to make available substantial scholarship funding.